BTrDB/smartgridstore-manual/prerequisites.md

 client io 122 MB/s wr, 0 op/s rd, 171 op/s wr
 ```

-In this case, we have not created all our pools yet so it is warning us that we have too few placement groups (PGs) per OSD, but this is not important.
+In this case, we have not created all our pools yet so it is warning us that we have too few placement groups \(PGs\) per OSD, but this is not important.
 If you get an output like:

 ```
 The program 'ceph' is currently not installed.
 You can install it by typing: sudo apt install ceph-common
 ```

-Do *NOT* install ceph via apt as it could be an old version.
+Do _NOT_ install ceph via apt as it could be an old version.
 Go back to the ceph tutorial and make sure that you have followed all the steps correctly.
+If you have installed ceph using Rook, you can install `ceph-common` using apt-get and then create a symlink from `/etc/ceph/ceph.conf` pointing to `/var/lib/rook/rook-ceph/rook-ceph.config`.

 If you get an output like